United States Digital Service: History

 The USDS was launched on August 11, 2014, by then-president Barack Obama, inside the Office of Management and Budget within the Executive Office of the President.
 It provides consultation services to federal agencies on information technology.
 The agency's 2014 mandate was to improve and simplify digital service, and to improve federal websites.
 The mission of the agency is to "deliver better government services to the American people through technology and design."

 Jennifer Pahlka joined the Chief Technology Office of the United States after having visited the United Kingdom's Government Digital Service, and she served as the U.S. deputy chief technology officer from June 2013 to June 2014.
 She helped found the USDS department.
 The HealthCare.gov technology crisis in 2013 accelerated the concept and served as one of the United States Digital Service's first projects.

-The first United States Digital Service job application page was launched on January 20, 2015, during the State of the Union Address of President Obama.
+The first United States Digital Service job application page was launched on January 20, 2015, during President Obama's State of the Union address.
 Ten years later, by 2025, the expertise field on the job application page included Accessibility, Administrative Support, Artificial Intelligence, Communications, Operations, Procurement Software Engineering, Product Management, Product Policy, Site Reliability/Production Engineering, Talent Management, User Experience, and more.

 In 2021, Congress funded the United States Digital Service until at least September 2024.
 Appropriations for 2024 were extended into 2025 by continuing resolution.

 In 2022, the federal government spent $100 billion on information technology, but the cloud computing systems have only garnered about $12 billion, as much of the expenditure is dedicated to maintaining legacy systems that lack the efficiency, capability, and security of newer architectures.
 The Obama office improvements were narrower in scope and largely symbolic in improving federal information technology.

 The first head of the USDS was Mikey Dickerson, a former Google engineer who had previously been involved in the 2013–14 rescue of the HealthCare.gov website.
 He was succeeded by Matt Cutts, who held the position until April 2021.
 The third administrator of USDS was Mina Hsiang.
 During the Biden administration, Hsiang led the USDS in deploying a new website about COVID-19 vaccines.